 We presented an approach to argue practical significance in empirical software engineering.
 Our approach develops a Bayesian model of the data, then it applies cumulative prospect theory on top of the model to incorporate a quantitative notion of utility and how probabilities are subjectively perceived by humans facing a decision.
 We demonstrated the approach on data from a previously published study comparing exploratory testing to test-case based testing~\cite{AfzalGITAB2015et}.

-To ascertain whether our presentation of significance results is indeed accessible to practitioners, we conducted a small-scale empirical evaluation where we asked managers to report their confidence in decisions concerning the study's results.
+To ascertain whether our presentation of statistically significant results is indeed accessible to practitioners, we conducted a small-scale empirical validation where we asked managers to report their confidence in decisions concerning the study's results.
 More precisely, we compared decisions informed by our presentation of practical significance to decisions based on the original frequentist statistical analysis~\cite{AfzalGITAB2015et}.
 Our combination of Bayesian statistics and cumulative prospect theory tends to increase the decision makers' confidence.

 In future work, we plan to demonstrate our approach on larger case studies, and to perform more extensive validations of its usefulness in practice.